yceruto/django-ajax/README.rst

 AJAXMiddleware
 ~~~~~~~~~~~~~~

-If you use AJAX quite frequently in your project, we suggest using the AJAXMiddleware described below.
+If you are using AJAX at all times in your project, we suggest you activate the AJAXMiddleware described below.

-Add ``django_ajax.middleware.AJAXMiddleware`` into the ``MIDDLEWARE_CLASSES`` list in ``settings.py``.

-All your responses will be converted to JSON if the request was made by AJAX, otherwise is return a HttpResponse.
+Add ``django_ajax.middleware.AJAXMiddleware`` to the ``MIDDLEWARE_CLASSES`` list in ``settings.py`` and all your responses will be converted to JSON whereas the request was made via AJAX, otherwise it will return a normal HttpResponse.

-.. caution:: If you use this middleware cannot use ``@ajax`` decorator.
+.. caution:: If this middleware is activated you cannot use the ``@ajax`` decorator.
+That will cause double JSON conversion.

 AJAXMixin for class-based views
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-``AJAXMixin`` is an object that calls the AJAX decorator.
+``AJAXMixin`` is an object that call to AJAX decorator.

 .. code:: python